 To display the effective rights for a trustee, we need to select the trustee using the Trustee Information dialog, click on the Trustee button

-Press the Select button to select the Trustee, enter the name of the trustee, this can be a user, computer, or group.
-The click Select.
+Press the Select button to select the Trustee, and enter the name of the trustee.
+This can be a user, computer, or group.
+The Current User button can be used to retrieve the current group list from the currently authenticated user, if UAC is enabled, any disabled groups will be excluded from the token.
+Then click Select.

 The Trustee Information dialog will be updated with the SIDs that user in a member of, this is the user's access token, this information will be used to determine the effective rights of the user.

 The ACL list is now filtered showing only the permissions that will be applied to the trustee when they try to access the AD object.
-In this example for the selected user only one effective permission is shown on the Computers folder and this will be applied to the user when they access the object.
+In this example for the selected user has a number of permissions that are granted by the their access token.
+The lower section displays the effective permissions of the user on the selected object.

-See the Permissions Browser page for information on the icons and there meanings.
+See the AD Permissions Browser page for information on the icons and there meanings.

 Modelling Effective Rights